 Eating Ice Cream In Lisbon

-After three years and many scoops eaten for ‘research’ purposes, we’re happy to report that Lisbon’s ice cream and gelato scene is booming.
+After five years and many scoops eaten for ‘research’ purposes, we’re happy to report that Lisbon’s ice cream and gelato scene is booming.
 Locals and tourists queue for sweet treats both on weekends and during the week after eating brunch at Lisbon cafes, pizza for lunch or dinner at one of Lisbon’s best restaurants.

 Read our Lisbon restaurant guide with our very favorite for eating and our Lisbon cafe guide with our favorite cafes.